microbit-foundation/python-editor-v3/README.md

 Binaries for MicroPython are included for micro:bit V1 ([license](https://github.com/bbcmicrobit/micropython/blob/master/LICENSE)) and micro:bit V2 ([license](https://github.com/microbit-foundation/micropython-microbit-v2/blob/master/LICENSE)).
 Both are MIT licensed.

+Python diagnostics and autocomplete use a fork of Microsoft's Pyright type checker which has been [modified by us](public/workers/PYRIGHT_README.txt) to run as a Web Worker.
+Pyright is © Microsoft Corporation and [used under an MIT license](public/workers/PYRIGHT_LICENSE.txt).

 We use dependencies via the NPM registry as specified by the package.json file under common Open Source licenses.

 Full details of each package can be found by running `license-checker`: